Dear International Students,

 - Instead emphasizing exposure to American/Greensboro Collegian philosophies of higher education, interpersonal communication, and expectations of student engagement.

 - Information on Pride Page Portal registration, fees, tuition, courses and enrollment, residence life, etc.

-This U.S. State Department website tool will help you estimate how long you will need to obtain a visa.
+The visa wait-time tool on this U.S. State Department page will help you estimate how long you will need to obtain a visa.